-It’s essential that you keep your puppy safe and healthy before allowing him to go out and play in the real world.
+You must keep your puppy safe and healthy before allowing him to go out and play in the real world.
 Being vaccinated is the smart way to protect your puppy.

 Pomeranian Vaccination Schedule

-Your Pomeranian puppy will have been Vet Checked and Vaccinated at six weeks of age.
-You should receive a Vaccination Certificate signed by the Breeder's veterinarian.
+Your Pomeranian puppy will have been vet-checked and Vaccinated at six weeks of age.
+You should receive a Vaccination Certificate signed by the Breeder’s veterinarian.
 The Vaccination card will list the vaccinations Puppy has received to date.

 Highly contagious viral gastroenteritis causes severe vomiting and diarrhea with some bleeding, loss of appetite, and depression.
 If not treated, this virus can kill your puppy within 24 hours.

-Can cause sudden death in your puppy.
+It can cause sudden death in your puppy.
 Adult dogs may have diarrhea, fever, weakness, acute abdominal pain because of an enlarged liver, bleeding, and lost appetite.